List of A Series of Unfortunate Events characters: Gustav Sebald

-Gustav Sebald is a film director and member of the V.F.D. who invented the Sebald Code which was used by V.F.D. members in their correspondence.
+Gustav Sebald is a film director and member of the V.F.D.
+He or a member of his family created the Sebald Code, as part of V.F.D. correspondence.

 In The Reptile Room, Gustav is described as the assistant of Montgomery Montgomery.
 When Count Olaf arrives at Montgomery's house disguised as Stephano, Montgomery is informed that Gustav has suddenly and suspiciously resigned.
 Gustav's movie "Zombies in the Snow" was seen at Tedia's local theater by the Baudelaire children, Montgomery, and Stephano.
 Following Gustav's death, his sister Sally manages his estate.

 In the film, Gustav Sebald is portrayed by John Dexter.
 He was briefly seen having been strapped to the front of a train by Count Olaf.

 In the TV series, Gustav Sebald is portrayed by Luke Camilleri.
 He first appears in "The Bad Beginning Pt.
 2" where he meets Jacquelyn underground after she escapes from the Bald Man's trap and informs him what happened.
 Jacquelyn and Gustav inform the children that their parents had intended for Montgomery to take them in, and not Count Olaf.
 Gustav is soon killed by Count Olaf with a tranquilizer dart.
 Gustav reappears in "The Carnivorous Carnival" Pt.
 1, in a flashback scene depicting a celebration at V.F.D. headquarters.
 He also appears in training videos for movie codes and disguises.